 Upholding a high standard of service to our academic community is an obligation of all Capital University Law School employees, including student employees.

-Capital University Law School offers work study employment (contact the Financial Aid Office to see if you qualify for work study) as well as regular non-work study employment.
+Capital University Law School offers work study employment (contact the Office of Financial Aid to see if you qualify for work study) as well as regular non-work study employment.

 Hiring Process Current student employment opportunities will be posted online (below) and outside of the Financial Aid Office door as positions become available.
 Department supervisors will be responsible for hiring as stated in the job posting.

-Upon hire, students must complete and return to Financial Aid Office:· An Employment Packet (W-4, IT-4, Authorization for Direct Deposit, I-9 forms)· Hire Confirmation Card (signed by supervisor).· Returning hires must update any employment forms with the Financial Aid Office as changes occur.
+Upon hire, students must complete and return to Office of Financial Aid:· An Employment Packet (W-4, IT-4, Authorization for Direct Deposit, I-9 forms)· Hire Confirmation Card (signed by supervisor).· Returning hires must update any employment forms with the Financial Aid Office as changes occur.
 New Hire Cards must be completed for summer semester and one for the fall / spring semester(s).

 All student employees must have their payroll check direct deposited.